- Be open and not guiding anyone towards picking certain answers.

 Neighborhood Connections Program Launch

-Andrea has a few tips for success that she hopes other companies will find helpful when working on their plans for remote, hybrid, and in-person work plans.- Listen to employees
+Andrea has a few tips for success that she hopes other companies will find helpful when working on their plans for remote, hybrid, and in-person work plans.

 - Be open minded